 What: The Universal Analytics Connection allows you to enrich the information in an existing Universal Analytics (formerly named Google Analytics) implementation.
 The connection can feed segment or profile information from BlueConic to Universal Analytics using the technique of custom event tagging.

 About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
 Click here to learn more.

 Why: BlueConic features a unique data collection engine that stores data at the customer level for known and anonymous users.
 Integration capabilities with CRM and other marketing/communication platforms can further enhance this dataset.
 Setting up segments in Universal Analytics with selected details from BlueConic can greatly improve upon already insightful analyses.

 Note: Do not create a Universal Analytics connection if you are using Google Tag Manager to serve the Universal Analytics on your website.
 In this specific case you have to use a Google Tag Manager connection to get the information across instead.
-Follow the steps outlined in the HOWTO on how to trigger custom Google Analytics events from Google Tag Manager (step 4 should be configured in BlueConic).
+Follow the steps outlined in this tutorial.

 Setting up the connection comprises of three steps: